USEPA/CMAQ/DOCS/Release_Notes/inline_phot_diagnostic_and_OMI.md

     * aerosol extinction
     * actinic flux

-  * Values set by the PHOT_OPTICS.dat file and changing them is strongly not recommended.
+  * Values are set by the PHOT_OPTICS.dat file and changing them is strongly not recommended.

   * For CMAQv5.2, the list could contain any of the following values: 294, 303, 310, 316, 333, 381, and 607.
 The environment variable list for NWAVE_PHOTDIAG can be set as follows: